 Intermediate Team Sports (Fitness 8): This is a physical education course with emphasis on skills, knowledge, and participation in a variety of team sports, conditioning, and recreational activities.
+This is a semester course.

 Integrated Science 8: Eighth Grade Integrated Science focuses on the theme of "change."
 Physical, earth, and life science contents are integrated in a core curriculum.
 The standards to be taught relate to observations of chemical and physical change, changes in biological energy, forces, energy and motion, constructing machines, and changes in the Earth's crust and climate.
+This is a full year course.

 Language Arts 8: This course, based on the 8th Grade Utah English Language Arts (ELA) Core Standards, is designed for grade-level instruction reading comprehension, writing, methods of inquiry, and the processes, skills, and strategies for effective communication.
+This is a full year course.

 8th Grade Mathematics: In 8th Grade Mathematics students will focus on formulating and reasoning about expressions and equations, including modeling an association in bivariate data with a linear equation, and solving linear equations and systems of linear equations; grasping the concepts of a function and using functions to describe quantitative relationships; and analyzing two- and three dimensional space and figures using distance, angle, similarity, and congruence, and understanding and applying the Pythagorean theorem.
+This is a full year course.

-8th Grade Mathematics Honors: In 8th Grade Mathematics Honors students will focus on formulating and reasoning about expressions and equations, including modeling an association in bivariate data with a linear equation, and solving linear equations and systems of linear equations; grasping the concept of a function and using functions to describe quantitative relationships; and analyzing two- and three-dimensional space and figures using distance, angle, similarity, and congruence, and understanding and applying the Pythagorean Theorem.
+8th Grade Mathematics Honors: This course is recommended for highly motivated students.
+It is the same standards as 7th grade mathematics, however it is fast paced and goes into greater depth with the content.
+This course can be self-selected by parent and student choice.
+In 8th Grade Mathematics Honors students will focus on formulating and reasoning about expressions and equations, including modeling an association in bivariate data with a linear equation, and solving linear equations and systems of linear equations; grasping the concept of a function and using functions to describe quantitative relationships; and analyzing two- and three-dimensional space and figures using distance, angle, similarity, and congruence, and understanding and applying the Pythagorean Theorem.
 The Honors course includes extra depth and additional topics such as: 3-D graphing and graph theory, fair division and apportionment, sets, and voting theory.
+This is a full year course.

-Secondary Mathematics 1H: Students in Secondary Math 1 Honors will deepen and extend their understanding of linear relationships, in part by contrasting them with exponential phenomenon, and in part by applying linear models to data that exhibit a linear trend.
+Secondary Mathematics 1H: This course is recommended for highly motivated students.
+It is the same standards as 7th grade mathematics, however it is fast paced and goes into greater depth with the content.
+This course can be self-selected by parent and student choice.
+Students in Secondary Math 1 Honors will deepen and extend their understanding of linear relationships, in part by contrasting them with exponential phenomenon, and in part by applying linear models to data that exhibit a linear trend.
 Students will use properties and theorems involving congruent figures to deepen and extend their understanding of geometric knowledge.
 Algebraic and geometric ideas are tied together.
 Students will experience mathematics as a coherent, useful, and logical subject that makes sense of problem situations.
 Honors students will represent quantities, model, and perform operations using vectors and use matrices to perform operations and solve problems.
+This is a full year course.

 Reading 8: This course, based on the 8th Grade Utah English Language Arts (ELA) Core Standards, is designed for students requiring basic instruction with targeted intervention in reading comprehension, vocabulary, and reading skills, to assist striving readers with literary, informational, and functional texts.
+This is a full year course.
+Students that perform above grade level will have this class waived and will have 1.0 additional electives.